Analyticsphere/ccc-orchestrator/README.md

   - BigQuery access
   - Cloud Storage buckets per site, with deliveries organized as YYYY-MM-DD top-level folders
 - OMOP processor API endpoint accessible from Composer
+- **OMOP analyzer service** (`ccc-omop-analyzer`) deployed with Cloud Run Jobs for DQD and Achilles
 - OMOP vocabulary files available in GCS (see Environment Variables)
 - Site configuration YAML uploaded with the DAGs (see Configuration)

 Permissions/auth:
 - Composer worker service account must be able to:
   - Obtain an identity token via gcloud and invoke the Processor API
+  - Invoke the Analyzer API and execute Cloud Run Jobs (DQD, Achilles)
   - Read from site GCS buckets and write artifacts
   - Create/read/write BigQuery datasets/tables